linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/HBS Notes Introduction to Financial Ratios.md

 \text {P r i c e E a r n i n g s R a t i o (P E)} = \frac {\text {M a r k e t P r i c e p e r S h a r e o f S t o c k}}{\text {E a r n i n g s p e r S h a r e}}
 $$

 Since the market price of shares frequently fluctuates, this ratio is sometimes calculated using an average market price for a period of time.
-If the average price of a share of Gillette stock in 2003 was \$34.00, the price earnings ratio would have been  $25.2\%$ .
+If the average price of a share of Gillette stock in 2003 was \$34.00, the price earnings ratio would have been 25.2.

 $$
-2 0 0 3 \quad \text {P r i c e E a r n i n g s R a t i o} = \frac {\mathbb {S} 3 4 .
-0 0}{\mathbb {S} 1 .
-3 5} = 2 5.
-2
+2003 \quad \text{Price Earnings Ratio} = \frac{\$34.00}{\$1.35} = 25.2
 $$

-# Dividend Yield Ratio
+## Dividend Yield Ratio

-The dividend yield to common shareholders is dependent upon the market price originally paid for the share and is calculated by dividing dividends received by the market price originally paid for the shares.
-For a prospective investor, dividend yield is the dividend per share divided by the current market price of the stock.

-$$
-\text {D i v i d e n d Y i e l d} = \frac {\text {D i v i d e n d s p e r S h a r e}}{\text {M a r k e t P r i c e p e r S h a r e}}
-$$

-If the market price of shares in the Gillette Company was \$34.00, the dividend yield in 2003 when dividends per share of $.65 were paid to shareholders would have been:

-$$
-\text{Dividend Yield} = \frac {\mathbb {S}.
-65}{\mathbb {S} 34.00} = 1.9 \%
-$$

-# Dividend Payout
+## Dividend Payout

 The dividend payout ratio shows the proportion of net income that was paid in dividends.
 Both the dividend yield and dividend payout ratio are useful for forecasting future dividend streams to investors in the company's common stock.
 The formula for this ratio is: